 It’s quite affordable.

 It only costs as low as P90 an hour to work at Grow Space (includes WiFi, power outlet access, and complimentary coffee).
 A half-day pass costs P250, and a whole-day pass costs P400.
 It can also be booked for exclusive meetings and small events.
-You can drop in, but it’s better to call in advance to see if
+You can drop in, but it’s better to call in advance to see if the space is available.

 This story originally appeared on Realliving.com.ph.